Respond to event invitations

 • People you haven’t interacted with before

-To update your event settings, learn how to manage your incoming invitations and notifications.
+To update your event settings, learn how to manage your invitations.

 RSVP to an invite